seva100/cluboard/README.md

 ![](static/cluboard_scheme_servers.png)

 As a first step, the config file `config.yaml` needs to be changed.
 Open it and specify the addresses or IPs of the servers in the `server_names` property.
-It is a 2D nested list that will correspond to the arrangement of nodes in the Cluboard web page.
+It is a 2D nested list that will correspond to the arrangement of nodes in the CluBoard web page.
 Please see the comments under each property in the `config.yaml`.

 **NB:** make sure that all the nodes can be accessible by the names specified in the `server_names` field from the login node by SSH **without password**.
 To ensure that, type in the shell at the login node: